xiaoboxia/RTM_LNL/README.md

 To run the experiments for rtcatoni on mnist with 30% symmetric label noise, run

-`python main.py --loss rtcatoni --noise_type symmetric --noise_rate 30`
+`python main.py --loss rtcatoni --noise_type symmetric --noise_rate 30 --dataset mnist`

 result will be saved in `./results/results.csv`